qossmic/deptrac/README.md

 - *services* may access *repositories*, but not *controllers*
 - *repositories* neither may access services nor *controllers*.

-We can define this using such a depfile:
+We can define this using the following depfile:

 ```yaml
 paths: